 Artificial reefs are considered a valuable tool for increasing marine biodiversity, impeding illegal trawling, enhancing fish stocks, increasing marine productivity, improving small-scale coastal fisheries, and developing recreational diving.
 The Governmental Authority of Cyprus (Department of Fisheries and Marine Research – DFMR) supported the deployment of several artificial structures of different forms (e.g. wrecks, natural boulders, constructions with nets, amphorae, etc.) around the island.
 The areas with the artificial reefs are Marine Protected Areas (MPAs) since they have been declared as “no-take zones”.

-This project is the first scientific monitoring program implemented on artificial reefs and aims to evaluate their efficiency in terms of biological productivity and marine biodiversity enhancement in the oligotrophic waters of Cyprus.
-For three years, seasonal underwater surveys are being conducted at all structures, at reference stations and shallow rocky reefs mainly to assess fish abundance and biomass and coverage by sessile macroinvertebrates and seaweeds.
-Fishing with trammel nets is also conducted on the perimeter of the MPAs and compared to reference stations nearby to identify the spill-over effects of each MPA.
+This project was the first scientific monitoring program implemented on artificial reefs and aimed to evaluate their efficiency in terms of biological productivity and marine biodiversity enhancement in the oligotrophic waters of Cyprus.
+For three years, seasonal underwater surveys were being conducted at all structures, at reference stations and shallow rocky reefs mainly to assess fish abundance and biomass and coverage by sessile macroinvertebrates and seaweeds.
+Fishing with trammel nets was also conducted on the perimeter of the MPAs and compared to reference stations nearby to identify the spill-over effects of each MPA.

 The Contract Scope of the project was:

 - To monitor sessile epifauna and macroalgal diversity and coverage on artificial reef structures using quadrats and UVC

 - To undertake night UVC surveys at Dasoudi to identify nocturnal fish and other mobile fauna species